nzlul03/indexing_and_querying/README.md

 # Indexing and Querying using BM25 and Dirichlet LM

-I use this repository to document -> my assignments for information retrieval course.
+The repository of my information retrieval course assignment.